 • Trials, Arbitrations, Facilitations, Appeals

-buyers, Julie won a trial on a sales fraud/Breach of Warranty/Consumer Protection Act/breach of contract case.
-The Court ordered
+and won a trial on their behalf involving issues of sales fraud/Breach of Warranty/Consumer Protection Act/breach of contract;

-in Who's Who in American Law for over 28 years.
+- Listed in Who's Who in American Law for over 29 years.

 - Named a Life Fellow of the American Bar Foundation, a distinction given to less than 1/3 of 1% of all lawyers.